Literature Submitted Place Names

 The name of a city in George R. R. Martin's A Song of Ice and Fire.

-Westeros (Other) Popular Culture, Literature
+Westeros (Region) Popular Culture, Literature

 Westeros is a fictional continent in the Game of Thrones-universe created by George R. R. Martin.
 The other continents are Essos, Sothoryos, and Ulthos.